MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Event.md

 ---
-title: Event - Common Data Model | Microsoft Docs
+title: Event in eventManagement - Common Data Model | Microsoft Docs
 description: Container to manage and plan marketing activities that take place at a specific venue or location.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Event
+# Event in eventManagement

 Container to manage and plan marketing activities that take place at a specific venue or location.